sageserpent-open/modest-proposal/README.md

 I'm not going into detail here, but it is possible (and it has been done) to build a reactor that can create as much Pu-239 as it is consumes in fissile nuclei.
 The idea is to burn Pu-239 as the fissile material in fuel rods, and do the breeding in a separate volume of U-238 called a 'breeding blanket', away from the 'core' where the power is generated.
-The core fuel rods are a mix of depleted uranium (so just U-238) and plutonium (a mix of Pu-239, Pu-240, Pu-241 and Pu-242 - don't ask why, it's complicated).
+The core fuel rods are a mix of depleted uranium (so just U-238) and plutonium (actually a mix of Pu-239, Pu-240, Pu-241 and Pu-242 - this is because breeding always overshoots a little, some of the Pu-239 itself gets converted over time to Pu-240 and so on).
 The blanket is just depleted uranium.

 This requires a much higher level of fissile enrichment in the core, say around 20% (can be lower or higher, it depends).
 It also means that reprocessing has to be tweaked, so that the plutonium being bred in the blanket is